cuylerquint/byte-drawer/README.md

-Byte Drawer is a Application that processes a byte stream and translate's the op codes into a set of commands to be excuted on a canvas
+Byte Drawer is a Application that processes a byte stream and translate's the op codes into a set of commands to be excuted on a canvas.
+Please review the byte-drawer-challege.pdf document to understand context about this application in more depth.

 There are two simple interfaces provided.